 It is best not to try to time when you have sex to coincide with expected ovulation.
 This may cause anxiety, which can sometimes lead to sexual or relationship problems.

 The idea behind using temperature charts and ovulation kits to help predict when you are most fertile is that this can help you time when to have sex.
 However, using methods like this has not been shown in studies to improve your chance of conceiving.
 It can also cause a lot of stress within a relationship.
-They are therefore no longer recommended.
+They are therefore not usually recommended.

 Doctors are used to talking about sexual problems.
 Any worries or concerns in this area are best talked over with your GP.